 A major renovation of the sanctuary which began in 1984 was interrupted by a fire that severely damaged the interior of the building.
 The organ was rebuilt at a cost of $134,000.00.
 New carpet was installed, pews rebuilt, TV capabilities installed, and many other changes made to improve the facilities.

-First Baptist now has a membership of more than 4000 with more than 1200 people meeting weekly for Sunday school.
+First Baptist now has a membership of more than 4000 with an average of 1200 people meeting weekly for Sunday Life Groups.
 Rev. Dan Spencer is the 36th pastor to serve this historic church.
-This historic church has been situated in three different states, Franklin, North Carolina and Tennessee.